USTC-AI4EEE/PatchFormer/README.md

 TJU dataset: https://github.com/wang-fujin/PINN4SOH/tree/main/data/TJU%20data/Dataset_3_NCM_NCA_battery.

 The data preprocessing code is provided.
+Note: The main code related to RUL prediction is run on the CALCE dataset.
+Modifications are required to run it on the NASA and TJU datasets.

 ## 4. Usage